Skip to product information

 Color

-BECKER PATROL PACK - THE AUTHORIZED VERSION!
+BECKER PATROL PACK - THE ETHAN BECKER AUTHORIZED VERSION!

 *Note that, with the exception of the Black and Orange color packs, all of our packs now come with our excellent and super comfortable Shoulder Harness (vs. two individual shoulder straps).